utkarshluthra/utkarshluthra/README.md

 ![Cover](/CoverPhoto.png)
-# Hi!!👋 Welcome to My Github Profile
+# Welcome to My Github Profile

 ### My Name is Utkarsh Luthra and I am a CS student here to contribute, learn, and showcase my projects, (atleast some of them), along with becoming a part of this amazing community of programmers.